Can I Get Money Back If I Overpaid My Landlord?

 116(1) A landlord shall not increase the rent charged to a tenant for a rental unit without first giving the tenant at least 90 days written notice of the landlord’s intention to do so.

 (4) An increase in rent is void if the landlord has not given the notice required by this section, and the landlord must give a new notice before the landlord can take the increase.

-The Landlord Tenant Board then went on to say that while the Landlord failed to provide proper notice of a rent increase, contrary to s.
-116 of the RTA, that despite the failing, any increase in rent was 'saved' by section 136 of the RTA which imposes a one year period within which a matter may be brought for the purpose of deeming the unlawfulness of a rent increase:
+The Landlord Tenant Board then went on to say that while the landlord failed to provide proper notice of a rent increase, contrary to section 116 of the Residential Tenancies Act, 2006, that despite the failing, any increase in rent was saved by section 136 of the Residential Tenancies Act, 2006 which imposes a one year period within which a matter may be brought for the purpose of deeming the unlawfulness of a rent increase:

 10. Section 136(1) of the RTA provides that in certain circumstances an illegal rent increase may be deemed lawful.
 These provisions read as follows:

 136(1) Rent charged one or more years earlier shall be deemed to be lawful rent unless an application has been made within one year after the date that amount was first charged and the lawfulness of the rent charged is in issue in the application.

 Increase deemed lawful

 (2) An increase in rent shall be deemed to be lawful unless an application has been made within one year after the date the increase was first charged and the lawfulness of the rent increase is in issue in the application.

 However, and appearing almost contrary to interpretation of the section 136 statutory provisions within the Residential Tenancies Act, 2006, the Landlord Tenant Board went even further and added that despite the original unlawfulness per section 116, which was then saved by the section 136, a nullity is incapable of being saved as where a nullity is nothing, there is nothing therefore to save: